The Tamanu tree blooms twice a year, and has aromatic white flowers that create clusters of yellow-skinned fruits.

 Once dried, the oil is extracted from the nuts by cold pressing.
 Tamanu oil has a curry-like, nutty aroma.

-- Acts as an effective germicide to kill or prevent infection.
+- Acts as an effective germicide to reduce or prevent infection

 - It can be used undiluted on the skin or blended with other carriers, butters and essential oils.
 I like to melt it with shea butter, jojoba oil, beeswax and coconut oil for a rich and healing body butter.